tigeraniya/papy/trunk/doc/source/introduction.rst

 -------------------

 *PaPy* understands a pipeline as any directed acyclic graph.
-The direction of the graph is defined by the data-flow (edges, pipes) between the data-processing units (nodes, *Pipers*).
+The direction of the graph is defined by the data flow (edges, pipes) between the data-processing units (nodes, *Pipers*).
 To be precise the direction of the edges is opposite to the direction of the data stream (pipes).
 Up-stream *Pipers* have incomming edges from down-stream *Pipers* this is represented as a pipe with a opposite